 However, if your loved one is giving verbal objections to their care, listen.
 If they are speaking out against their caretakers’ treatment or making physical objections, don’t mistake their attitudes for confusion or normal unhappiness.
 Whether your loved one is in perfect control of his or her faculties, or has severe dementia, their complaints about their care are valid.

 What this really boils down to is lack of attention by staff and wariness of the resident.
 If something seems wrong about your loved one’s behavior or condition, it’s better to look deeper into the problem than to ignore it.
 Even if it turns out to be nothing, you’ll be happy you made sure.
-And often, the basis or reason for a psychological downturn can be identified, addressed and improved upon.
-If you have any questions, contact a nursing home negligence attorney for aids.
+And often, the basis or reason for a psychological downturn can be identified, addressed, and improved upon.
+If you have any questions, contact an attorney for aids.